-The Science and Technology Education Center at Louisiana Tech University is an active outreach program of the College of Education organized to serve the surrounding school systems and communities.
+The Science and Technology Education Center at Louisiana Tech University is an active outreach program of the College of Education and Human Sciences organized to serve the surrounding school systems and communities.
 SciTEC was originally conceived to meet the many challenges facing Louisiana schools in the new environment of accountability and as a shift in accepted pedagogy requiring the development of higher-order thinking skills in students and the incorporation of real-world experiences and hands-on learning activities that have caused classroom teachers to re-evaluate their teaching practices.
 In addition, SciTEC strives to address the acute shortage of teachers in the critical areas of math and science, the high percentage of uncertified teachers in Louisiana classrooms, and the low number of economically disadvantaged and minority students who enter post-secondary education programs.

 Louisiana NASA Educator Resource Center

 In 1999, Louisiana Tech University was selected by the National Aeronautics and Space Administration as the host institution for Louisiana’s only NASA Educator Resource Center.
 Educator Resource Centers are established by NASA to disseminate and assist educators in utilizing NASA-developed educational resources.